Ninja-Squad/data-discovery/README.md

     ./scripts/harvestRare.sh
     ./scripts/harvestWheatis.sh

-to trigger a harvest of the resources stored in the Git LFS directories `data/rare` and `data/wheatis`.
+to trigger a harvest of the resources stored in the Git LFS directories `data/rare` and `data/wheatis` respectively.

 ## Indices and aliases